Sampling distributions and estimation for multi-type Branching Processes: Asymptotic sampling distribution and estimation.

 \end{thm}

 Theorem \ref{thm:asiid} guarantees that the sampling distribution of the family sizes converges to the distribution of as many independent random variables with distribution given by $p_S$ thanks to Levy's continuity theorem (see, for example, \cite{Williams1991ProbabilityWM}).
-It is therefore established that a sample of $r_n$ family sizes behaves asymptotically as an iid sample from the size biased distribution $p_S$ in \eqref{eq:sbias}.
+It is therefore established that a sample of $r_n$ family sizes behaves asymptotically as an independent and identically distributed sample from the size biased distribution $p_S$ in \eqref{eq:sbias}.